 To distinguish Main Street as a regional arts, entertainment, and shopping focal point which will promote Main Street merchants, businesses and area artists, and promote downtown as a community space.

 Our efforts to include and exhibit the diversity in our region have helped to define Main Street as a common locale in which the entire community feels represented and welcome.
-We have been successful in drawing all age, race and income groups to the festival through the cultural and artistic diversity of attractions.
-By coordinating representation of various arts and cultures to appear in the same festival, we expose all groups to the benefits of living in a diverse community.
-The outcome is that the entire community feels that Main Street Willimantic is their downtown, while tolerance and appreciation for others is promoted.
+We have been successful in drawing all ages, races, ethnicities and income groups to the festival through the cultural and artistic diversity of attractions.
+By coordinating the representation of various arts and cultures to appear in the same festival, we expose all groups to the benefits of living in a diverse community.
+The outcome is that the entire community feels that Main Street Willimantic is their downtown, while tolerance and appreciation for others are promoted.

 The festival also brings people downtown to shop.
 We have provided area crafters and artisans with an affordable means for exposure and sales of their products, thereby strengthening the area economy.
 Participating Main Street businesses have experienced some of their best sales during the festival.
 In the long term, the festival will help to reestablish Main Street as a regional commercial center.

 The people who come to enjoy the festival continually recognize that downtown Willimantic is back on the rise.
 They also have the opportunity to see that Main Street has more to offer than other shopping centers in the vicinity, such as history, character, and culture.
 Main Street Willimantic is not the only location that is suffering economically in the greater Windham area.
 We hope that promoting shopping, arts, culture and community on a regular basis in our region will begin to draw potential consumers and businesses from other regions.
-The Third Thursday Street Festival will put the greater Windham area on the map and the surrounding towns will benefit from the increased attention.
+The 3rd Thursday Street Fests put the greater Windham area "on the map" and the surrounding towns will benefit from the increased tourism attention.

 We define the success of the project through several different areas.
 It is important that the community is enthusiastic, that entertainers and vendors find it worthy of participation, that merchants find it beneficial to business, and that it is capable of maintaining financial security.
-Attendance at the festivals as well as public surveys found that not only were people enthusiastic, but that we were meeting our mission in terms of exposure to diversity.
+Attendance at the festivals as well as public surveys found that not only were people enthusiastic but that we were meeting our mission in terms of exposure to diversity.
 We have an extensive list of entertainers expressing interest in performing.
 A survey of Main Street businesses has shown that the festival brought increased foot traffic and sales.
-This year we are working to form an alliance of storeowners and matching them with a marketing agency to develop a Main Street marketing campaign.

-In 2002, the first year of the festival, there were 3,000 – 6,000 attendees at each festival.
-In future years attendance has continued to grow and now averages over 8,000 attendees at each fest.
+By the end of 2002, the first year of the festival, there were 3,000 – 4,000 attendees at each festival.
+In future years attendance continued to grow and averaged over 8,000 attendees at each fest by 2010.
 Radio, newspaper ads and flyers promoted the festival and downtown Willimantic.
 The forty Main Street merchants saw increased shoppers.
-Over one hundred artisans, crafters, artists, and nonprofit organizations along with sixty-five performers have gained exposure.
-And over one hundred people have had the opportunity to volunteer services in support of the festival.
-The entire greater Windham community, if not all of eastern Connecticut benefits from a regional center for culture, arts and commerce, as well as a renewed appreciation and improved reputation for our historic mill towns.
+Hundreds of artisans, crafters, artists, and nonprofit organizations along with thousands of performers have gained exposure.
+And over 400 people have had the opportunity to volunteer services in support of the festival.
+The entire greater Windham community, if not all of eastern Connecticut benefits from a regional center for culture, arts and commerce, as well as a renewed appreciation of and improved reputation for our historic mill towns.